PKRoma/miranda/miranda/docs/readme.txt

 1. New in this version
 ----------------------
 * New in 0.7.3
- - MSN: URL encoding was utf8 was broken
+ - MSN: URL encoding of utf8 was broken

 * New in 0.7.2
 Enhancements: